 Join us!
 We have three options for participation:

-Dues for full voting Organizational Members are on a sliding scale and are recalculated annually.
-Dues amounts are determined by: Annual child welfare expenses (excluding pass-through payments to foster parents, if applicable).
+Dues for full voting Organizational Members are determined by annual child welfare expenses (excluding pass-through payments to foster parents, if applicable) and are recalculated annually.
 Child welfare expenses are agency expenses related to child welfare services.
 These include: foster care, group care, visitation, family preservation & support services, and independent living skills.
 It does not include: early learning, home visiting, child mental health, community mental health, homeless family prevention & intervention support services.

 The Association year begins on July 1, and ends on June 30, of each year.
 Agencies joining the association later in the year will have dues prorated.
 Once your application has been approved you will receive an invoice.